Footprint

 Students who live in families that qualify as low-income based on HUD income limits

-Wildflower schools serve nearly 1,000 students across the United States and Puerto Rico
+Currently enrolled.
+At full capacity, our 59 open Wildflower schools will serve over 1,800 students across the United States

 Growth